Summer is upon us! The weather is finally warming up and the sun is shining bright which means most of our days will be spent outside!

 What’s up with SPF?
 SPF is an acronym for Sun Protection Factor.
 SPF sunscreens protect the skin from ultraviolet radiation.
 Ultraviolet radiations cause sun burn, damage your skin, is a leading cause of skin cancer, and can age your skin prematurely.
 There are two types of ultraviolet radiation, UVA and UVB.
 UVA radiation makes up approximately 95% of the radiation that reached Earth surfaces.
 UVA rays are not as dangerous as UVB rays but there is such a large amount of them we are exposed to in our daily life, they are still a huge component of sun burns and skin damage.
 UVB rays are more likely to cause skin damage and cancers.
 The time of day that comprises the highest change of sun burns from UVB rays daily is between 10 a.m. and 4p.m.
 UVB can also cause damage in the winter season from the reflection of UVB rays off snow and other reflective surfaces.
 An interesting fact about SPF is that most dermatologists recommend SPF 15 or SPF 30 and will tell you that the higher SPF do not increase your protection much.

 Sun burns are not the only thing to be cautious of when outside in the summer sun.
 Heat stroke and dehydration are two risks that can occur from prolonged time in the sun.
 To prevent heat stroke and dehydration you need to make sure to come out of the heat from time to time as well as make sure you are drinking lots of water.
 Finding areas of shade when out in the summer heat is a great way to decrease your chances of overheating and dehydration.
-The body can easily overheat when exposed to sunlight and high temperatures.
 For children, especially, you want to make sure to offer them water during their play time outside.
 If you find you are feeling weak and fell you could pass out, get out of the sun, and start to hydrate immediately.
 This can be a sign of heat stroke and you need to make sure to take care of yourself if this should occur.

 If you are your children happen to get a sun burn.
 This can be a very uncomfortable experience.
 There are many products on the market that can help alleviate the discomfort of a sun burn.
 The best way to help your skin to heal quickly is to make sure to not continue to expose the burnt skin to direct sunlight.
 If you happened to say burn your shoulders, make sure to wear a shirt that would cover your shoulders until the sun burn is healed.
 You also want to make sure again to stay hydrated.
 Staying hydrated promotes skin repair and protects skins elasticity.
 Lastly aloe Vera is one of the best assistants to help heal sunburn while also alleviating discomfort.
 You can buy after burn care creams at the local grocery stores or large retailers.
 You can also apply aloe Vera directly onto the sun burn if you have an aloe Vera plant in your home.
 I personally like to use just aloe Vera on the kids, simply because it is one ingredient, less chance of chemicals that can be hidden in sunburn relief creams.